Surround sound: Types of media and technologies

-Commercial surround sound media include videocassettes, DVDs, and SDTV broadcasts encoded as analog matrixed Dolby Surround, compressed Dolby Digital, and DTS, and lossless audio such as DTS HD Master Audio and Dolby TrueHD on HDTV, Blu-ray Disc, and HD DVD, which are identical to the studio master.
+Commercial surround sound media include videocassettes, DVDs, and SDTV broadcasts encoded as analog matrixed Dolby Surround, compressed Dolby Digital, and DTS, and lossless audio such as DTS-HD Master Audio and Dolby TrueHD on HDTV, Blu-ray Disc, and HD DVD, which are identical to the studio master.
 Other commercial formats include the competing DVD-Audio (DVD-A) and Super Audio CD (SACD) formats, and MP3 Surround.
 Cinema 5.1 surround formats include Dolby Digital and DTS.
 Sony Dynamic Digital Sound (SDDS) is an 8-channel cinema configuration that features 5 independent audio channels across the front with two independent surround channels, and a Low-frequency effects channel.
 Traditional 7.1 surround speaker configuration introduces two additional rear speakers to the conventional 5.1 arrangement, for a total of four surround channels and three front channels, to create a more 360° sound field.

-Most surround sound recordings are created by film production companies or video game producers; however some consumer camcorders have such capability either built-in or available separately.
+Most surround sound recordings are created by film production companies or video game producers; however, some consumer camcorders have such capability either built-in or available separately.
 Surround sound technologies can also be used in music to enable new methods of artistic expression.
 After the failure of quadraphonic audio in the 1970s, multichannel music has slowly been reintroduced since 1999 with the help of SACD and DVD-Audio formats.
 Some AV receivers, stereophonic systems, and computer sound cards contain integral digital signal processors or digital audio processors to simulate surround sound from a stereophonic source (see fake stereo).

-In 1967, the rock group Pink Floyd performed the first-ever surround sound concert at "Games for May", a lavish affair at London’s Queen Elizabeth Hall where the band debuted its custom-made quadraphonic speaker system.
+In 1967, the rock group Pink Floyd performed the first-ever surround sound concert at "Games for May", a lavish affair at London's Queen Elizabeth Hall where the band debuted its custom-made quadraphonic speaker system.
 The control device they had made, the Azimuth Co-ordinator, is now displayed at London's Victoria and Albert Museum, as part of their Theatre Collections gallery.

+Netflix can support DRM-protected surround sound, but if the TV set or audio device does not support Dolby-based DRM, it will fall back to stereo.